Aller au contenu

 Weaknesses:

-Best for: guests who want to stand out.
+Best for: guests who want to be remembered for their suit.

-Devred offers functional basics from €100.
-A decent option for a guest on a tight budget.
+Devred sells functional basics from €100.
+Decent fallback for a guest on a tight budget.

 Strengths: